A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors: An algorithm for Grassmann decomposition

 The proof of \cref{thm_main} shows that the structure of the kernel does not depend on the particular decomposition or the \emph{choice} of the $\vect{v}_i^k$'s.
 Each Grassmann decomposition of $\tensor{A}$ yields an \emph{equivalent description} of the same kernel.
 The identifiability of the kernel implies identifiability of the Grassmann decomposition of $\tensor{A}$.
 This will be shown through the next series of results.

 \begin{lemma}[Generic diagonalizability] Let $\tensor{A}$ and $V$ be as in \cref{thm_main}.
 A generic element $K$ of $\kappa_\tensor{A}$ has distinct eigenvalues and is hence diagonalizable.
-Moreover, if $K = Z \Lambda Z^{-1}$ is any EVD, then there is a permutation matrix $P$ so that \( \mathrm{span}(V_i) = \mathrm{span}(Z_i'), \) where $Z_i' \in \FF^{n \times d}$ and $Z P = $. \end{lemma} \begin{proof} A matrix $A$ has an eigenvalue of multiplicity $k > 1$ if and only if the discriminant of the characteristic polynomial, a nontrivial polynomial in the entries of $K$, vanishes \cite[Chapter 12, Section 1.B]{GKZ1994}.
+Moreover, if $K = Z \Lambda Z^{-1}$ is any EVD, then there is a permutation matrix $P$ so that \( \mathrm{span}(V_i) = \mathrm{span}(Z_i'), \) where $Z_i' \in \FF^{n \times d}$ and $Z P = $. \end{lemma} \begin{proof} A matrix $A$ has an eigenvalue of multiplicity $k > 1$ if and only if the discriminant of the characteristic polynomial, a nontrivial polynomial in the entries of $K$, vanishes \citep[Chapter 12, Section 1.B]{GKZ1994}.
 The matrices

 have zero trace and no coinciding eigenvalues.
-Consequently, the diagonal matrix $\Delta = \diag(\Delta_1, \dots, \Delta_r)$ is traceless and has no coinciding eigenvalues.
-Since $V \Delta V^{-1} \in \kappa_\tensor{A}$ and it has a nonvanishing discriminant, this entails that the variety of matrices in $\kappa_\tensor{A}$ with coinciding eigenvalues is a strict Zariski-closed subset.
-Matrices with distinct eigenvalues are diagonalizable \cite[Theorem 1.3.9]{HJ2013}.
+Therefore, the diagonal matrix $\Delta = \diag(\Delta_1, \dots, \Delta_r)$ is traceless and has no coinciding eigenvalues.
+Since $V \Delta V^{-1} \in \kappa_\tensor{A}$ and it has a nonvanishing discriminant, this entails that the variety of matrices in $\kappa_\tensor{A}$ with coinciding eigenvalues is a strict Zariski closed subset.
+Matrices with distinct eigenvalues are diagonalizable \citep[Theorem 1.3.9]{HJ2013}.

-The second part is a corollary of the essential uniqueness of the EVD of diagonalizable matrices, see, e.g., \cite[Theorem 1.3.27]{HJ2013}.
+The second part is a corollary of the essential uniqueness of the EVD of diagonalizable matrices, see, e.g., \citep[Theorem 1.3.27]{HJ2013}.
 In particular, the eigenvectors corresponding to a particular eigenvalue are unique up to scale.
 Hence, the eigenspace corresponding to some subset of distinct eigenvalues is unique. \end{proof}

-The previous result showed that diagonalization of a generic element in the kernel identifies a set of basis vectors that can be partitioned in such a way as to provide bases of $\mathrm{span}(\vect{v}_i^1,\ldots,\vect{v}_i^d)$.
+The previous result showed that diagonalization of a generic element in the kernel identifies a set of basis vectors that can be partitioned to provide bases of $\mathrm{span}(\vect{v}_i^1,\ldots,\vect{v}_i^d)$.
 By \cref{cor_det_transform}, such bases identify the elementary tensors $\vect{v}_i^1 \wedge\dots\wedge \vect{v}_i^d$ up to scale.
 However, \cref{lem_evd} did not clarify how to perform this partitioning, i.e., how to find $P$.
 This is covered by the next result.

 \begin{lemma}[Generic block diagonalizability] Let $\tensor{A}$, $Z$, and $P$ be as in \cref{lem_evd}.
-A generic element $K' \in \kappa_\tensor{A}$ is, up to permutation, honestly block diagonalized by $Z$.
-That is,
+A generic element $K' \in \kappa_\tensor{A}$ is, up to permutation, block diagonalized by $Z$:

 where the $A_i \in (\FF\setminus\{0\})^{d\times d}$ have zero trace. \end{lemma} \begin{proof} As $K' \in \kappa_\tensor{A}$, it can be written as $K' = V \diag(A_1',\dots,A_r') V^{-1}$ with $A_i'$ traceless $d\times d$ matrices.
 Then, \cref{lem_evd} states that there exists a permutation $P$ and $d \times d$ invertible matrices $X_i$ such that \( Z P = V \diag(X_1,\dots,X_r). \) Hence, we find that